27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Quartier Bilbao Hostel

-Quartier Bilbao is famous for its cosy vibes and its breakfast.
-The location is not to beat, you are directly in the old quarter where you find literally everything.
+Quartier Bilbao is known for its cozy feel and its breakfast.
+The location can’t be beat — you’re right in the old quarter where you’ll find literally everything.

-Do not tell your mom, but there is a really good tattoo artists nearby…
+Don’t tell your mom, but there’s a really good tattoo artist nearby.

-Only downside again: the beds in the dorms do not have privacy curtains, same as Poshtel.
+Only downside, again: the dorm beds don’t have privacy curtains, same as Poshtel.

 Book Quartier Bilbao here